nikola-jelic/phys_units/test/README.md

 - the resulting holding type is decided by C++ type deduction rules
 - the conversion factors are multiplied or divided, depending on the operation
 - all unit dimensions are added or subtracted, depending on the operation
+- since `std::ratio` is being used for conversion factor and dimensions, **all** type calculations are done in the compile time, with no runtime overhead

 Additionally, if the arithmetic operations yield a dimensionless physical unit (i.e. the one where all the dimension exponents are zero), a special `operator T()` allows us to simply extract the value, multiplied by its conversion factor.